MRJ35/CODERS/README.md

-It is a competitive programming platform to practice and prepare different programming concepts.Users can submit their solutions in four different languages - C++, Java, Python2 and Python3.
+A competitive programming platform to practice and prepare different programming concepts.Users can submit their solutions in four different languages - C++, Java, Python2 and Python3.
 Users can aldo prepare some important programming concepts to improve their programming skills.

 SOME IMPORTANT STEPS TO BE PERFORMED